May 13, 2025 by Lenny Rudow

 Deck Boat Vs. Pontoon Boat Performance

-Deck Boat Vs. Pontoon Rough Water Handling
+Deck Boat Vs Pontoon Rough Water Handling

 Rough water handling is another area where deck boats have the edge, which is one of the reasons why you’ll see deck boats on all different types of waterways while pontoons are rarely seen outside of lakes, calm rivers, and relatively protected bays.
-Monohulls molded of fiberglass and their upswept bows tend to rise rather than being washed over, and their complex forms with V-shaped deadrise helps split open the waves.
-Plus, the weight of deck boats vs pontoon boats comes into play as well, since weight helps a boat push waves out of the way rather than being pushed by them.
-We have to note that tri-toons do have an advantage over pontoon boats with two logs, and can handle waves better than one might expect.
+Monohulls molded of fiberglass with upswept bows tend to rise up rather than being washed over, and their complex forms with V-shaped deadrise helps split the waves.
+Plus, the weight of deck boats vs pontoon boats comes into play as well, since weight helps a boat push waves out of the way rather than being pushed and slowed by them.
+We have to note that tri-toons do have an advantage over pontoon boats with two logs, and some can handle waves better than one might expect.
 Plus, many pontoons do a lot less rocking and rolling in a beam sea than the average deck boat.
 Still, when it comes to deck boat vs pontoon rough water handling, deck boats generally get the nod.

-Photo credit: Lowe Boats
+Photo credit: Bayliner

 Deck Boat Vs. Pontoon Boat Safety

-Deck Boat Vs. Pontoon Boat Space and Capacity
+Deck Boat Vs. Pontoon Boat—Space and Capacity

 Photo credit: Starcraft Marine